traxconn/talkino/readme.txt

 9. Advanced Setting to Control the Options of Reset Settings and Uninstallation

 == Changelog ==

+= 1.1.6, Oct 08, 2022 =
+* Added: New feature to edit the text of chatbox button(Rectangle style).
+* Added: New setting to allow users to load Font Awesome deffered.
+* Fixed: The conflict of Font Awesome version 4.7 for some themes when browsing chatbox icons on settings.

 = 1.1.5, Oct 06, 2022 =
 * Improvement: Beautify the icon picker of chatbox.